 The Devonshire Collections are extraordinary.
 Too few people, whether they be lay, learners or art and conservation professionals, are currently able to experience, learn and be inspired by them.
-We want to create a world class Conservation, Study and Creative Centre with the Devonshire Collections at its heart on the Estate.
+We want to create a world class Conservation, Study and Creative Centre with the Devonshire Collections and Archives at its heart on the estate.

 Such a facility would play several roles.
-It would provide a material improvement in storage facilities for much of the Collections and Archives and in the working environment for the Preventive Conservation team.
-It would create dedicated cataloguing, research and learning facilities, for visiting academics (from across the globe) as well as the Chatsworth team and provide far greater opportunities for both public and professional access to objects and documents (physical and digital).
+It would provide a material improvement in storage facilities for much of the collection and archives and in the working environment for the Preventive Conservation team.
+It would create dedicated cataloguing, research and learning facilities, for visiting academics (from across the globe) as well as the Chatsworth team, and provide far greater opportunities for both public and professional access to objects and documents (physical and digital).
 We want to foster new talent, not just conserve the past.
-We want to help inspire people to get involved making, across arts and crafts, decorative arts, sculpture, and performance, not limited to, but including visual art.
+We want to help inspire people of diverse backgrounds and experiences to get involved making, across arts and crafts, decorative arts, sculpture, and performance, not limited to, but including visual art.